dj-nitehawk/MongoDB.Entities/README.md

 the original `author` in the `Authors` collection is unaffected.

 ###### Entity Deletion:
-If you delete an entity that is referenced as above by calling `author.Delete()` all references pointing to that entity are automatically deleted. as such, `book.MainAuthor.ToEntity()` will then return `null`.
-`.ToEntity()` method is described below.
+If you delete an entity that is referenced as above by calling `author.Delete()` all references pointing to that entity are automatically deleted. as such, `book.MainAuthor.ToEntity()` will then return `null`. the `.ToEntity()` method is described below.

 #### One-to-many:
 ```charp
     book.Authors.Add(author);
 ```
-there's no need to call `book.Save()` because references are automatically created and saved using special joining collections in the form of `Book_Author` in the database. you don't have to pay any attention to these special collections unless you rename your entities. for ex: if you rename the `Book` entity to `AwesomeBook` just rename the corresponding join collection from `Book_Author` to `AwesomeBook_Author` in order to get the references working again.
+there's no need to call `book.Save()` because references are automatically created and saved using special joining collections in the form of `[Parent~Children(PropertyName)]` in the database. you don't have to pay any attention to these special collections unless you rename your entities or properties. for ex: if you rename the `Book` entity to `AwesomeBook` and property holding it to `GoodAuthors` just rename the corresponding join collection from `[Book~Author(Authors)]` to `[AwesomeBook~Author(GoodAuthors)]` in order to get the references working again.

 ###### Reference Removal:
 ```charp